 How will we know how many dissolved particles there are in the water?
 Prior to fertilization, a number of tests should be performed to indicate the level of 'contamination' or dissolved substances in our water.
-For these tests, we need to use dedicated measuring instruments to present the measurements on a small, comfortable LCD panel.
-These instruments (classified according to the measured values) are available for purchase Hydroponic stores in Israel.
+For these tests we need to use dedicated measuring instruments to present the measurements on a small, comfortable LCD panel.
+These instruments (classified according to the measured values) can be purchased Hydroponic stores in Israel.

 Familiarity with the indices

-TDS - Total Dissolved Solids - The total number of particles dissolved in water, which actually indicates the overall level of cleanliness of the water we use.
+TDS - Total Dissolved Solids - The total number of particles dissolved in water, which actually indicates the overall level of cleanliness of the water used.

-In most measuring instruments sold on the market, the TDS is determined by the EC (conductivity) and converted to PPM (in parts per million), which in turn indicates the amount of dissolved particles (milligrams) per liter of water.
+In most measuring instruments sold on the market, the TDS index is determined by the EC (conductivity) and converted to PPM (parts per million), which in turn indicates the amount of dissolved particles (milligrams) per liter of water.

 By recognizing the initial TDS level in the water, we are able to measure how much fertilizer we must melt in water.
 For example, if the TDS test we did for our drinking water used for the tumor indicated 600PPM, and the hydroponic fertilizer we use recommends 1,200PPM concentration, we know that the second test done after fertilization should indicate 1,800PPM - not enough?
 Add more fertilizer and retest.

-DS - Dissolved Solids - a unit of measurement indicating the amount of saline dissolved in water (fertilizer) relative to one million water particles (ppm).
+DS - Dissolved Solids - a unit of measurement indicating the amount of soluble saline particles in water (fertilizers) relative to one million water particles (ppm).

 EC - Electric Conductivity - The level of electrical conductivity in water.
-Distilled water alone has no electrical value, and the more ions and particles in the water, the higher their conductivity, which also increases pH.
+Distilled water alone has no electrical value, and the more ions and particles in the water, the higher their conductivity, which also increases the pH level.

 Each mineral given to the plant has a slightly different electrical conductivity.
 The conversion to the PPM index is done using the formula of the EC index.
 Since the EC and PPM are not naturally connected, the PPM is actually less accurate than we would like, but it is also a vital tool in the hands of the hydroponic tower.

 PH Chemical value for measuring acidity / basic water.
 Water acidity actually determines the availability of minerals in water for plants.
-If we exceed the pH indices beyond the recommended, we may cause regular failure and poor nutrition of the plants.
+If we exceed the pH indices beyond recommended, we may cause regular deficiency and poor nutrition of the plants.

 The general range of water acidity can range from 0 to 14, where 7 is neutral water, 7 is acidic water and 7 is the basic water.
-As a rule, The pH index is PH7.
+In general, The pH index is PH7.

 Temperature - The water in our growth reservoir must be within the recommended temperature range to allow healthy plant nutrition.
 Exceeding the recommended range will result in the loss of plants and frequent acidity and conductivity changes.